erwa/notes/README.md

 notes
 =====

-Notes about technologies I use
+Notes about technologies and other stuff